-- QT: When radios is set in this mode, the monitor feature is activated only when the radio receives the correct CTCSS tones. - QTDTMF: The monitor is activated when the radio receives the correct CTCSS tone or the correct DTMF code.
+- QT: When radios is set in this mode, the monitor feature is activated only when the radio receives the correct CTCSS tones. - QT + DTMF: With this option, the monitor is activated when the radio receives the correct CTCSS tone and the correct DTMF code.